Dear Home Ec 101:

 Spotty in Sparta

-Now let’s rid your shirts of existing spots.
-Rub the spots with dishwashing liquid, yes, good old Palmolive will be fine, and relaunder without detergent.
-It’s as easy as pie.
+Now let’s rid your shirts of existing spots on your t-shirts.
+Rub the spots with dishwashing liquid.
+Yes, good old Palmolive or original Dawn will be fine.
+Whichever you choose, be 100% sure it does not contain any bleach.
+Please note we are not saturating your entire garments with liquid soap, just rubbing a small amount directly into the spots.
+And re-launder without detergent.
 Dryer sheets can also cause spotting, but they will be clear, much like a grease spot.
-Rub these with a wet bar of soap, such as Ivory and wash as usual.
+Rub these with a wet bar of soap, such as Ivory, and wash as usual.